DudeCalledBro/pihole/README.md

 ## Installation

-1. Copy the `example.inventory.yml` file to `inventory.yml` and setup as you need.
-Ensure you also check the role's defaults.
+1. Copy the `example.inventory.yml` file to `inventory.yml`.
+You also have to setup a variables file for your configuration.
+Therefore you have to copy `example.config.yml` to `config.yml`.
+Also have a look into the roles default's.

 2. Run the Ansible playbook to deploy Pi-hole